MIAMI -- Derrick Rose is fine.

 He's finer than a physics-defying South Beach knockout.

 Finer than Joakim Noah, who will be writing a check to the NBA, thanks to one angry word.

-Rose is finer than the few remaining hairs on his coach Tom Thibodeau's head after two straight losses.
+Rose is finer than the few remaining hairs on coach Tom Thibodeau's head after two straight losses.

 Rose is frustrated, sure.
 Who wouldn't be in his situation?
-But he's not going to admit to showing fatigue from a grueling season carrying the Chicago Bulls, at times, on his well-tattooed shoulders.
+But he's not going to admit to showing fatigue from a grueling season of carrying the Chicago Bulls, at times, on his well-tattooed shoulders.

 He hasn't lost his fast-twitch explosiveness or his rock-solid confidence.
 Just ask him.